thymeleaf/thymeleaf-docs/docs/tutorials/3.1/extendingthymeleaf.md

 ```

 Note that we don't need a value for this `score:match-day-today` attribute, so
 we can just ignore it.
-Our code will like like this:
+Our code will look like this:

 ```java